Disclaimer

 - Determine roughly how much available RAM you have from

-value based on your system.# Use stress to allocate memory # --vm N: Spawn N workers spinning on malloc()/free() # --vm-bytes SIZE: Allocate SIZE per worker # Let's start 1 worker allocating 12GB (adjust size!) stress --vm 1 --vm-bytes 12G --timeout 120s # If stress fails or doesn't consume enough, try stress-ng # stress-ng --vm 1 --vm-bytes 12G --timeout 120s
+free -h.
+Let's aim to consume slightly more than that to force swapping.
+If you have 11Gi available, try allocating 12G.
+Adjust the12Gvalue based on your system.# Use stress to allocate memory # --vm N: Spawn N workers spinning on malloc()/free() # --vm-bytes SIZE: Allocate SIZE per worker # Let's start 1 worker allocating 12GB (adjust size!) stress --vm 1 --vm-bytes 12G --timeout 120s # If stress fails or doesn't consume enough, try stress-ng # stress-ng --vm 1 --vm-bytes 12G --timeout 120s - Warning: This might make your system temporarily unresponsive!

 - Determine roughly how much available RAM you have from